Is Single-View Mesh Reconstruction Ready for Robotics?

 \subsection{Evaluation Data}

-To properly evaluate reconstruction methods, we require richly annotated real-world data.
-However, most scene-level datasets for reconstruction or SLAM only contain 2.5D information \cite{silberman_indoor_2012,dai_scannet_2017,chang_matterport3d_2017}.
-We select two datasets in our experiments: parts of the YCB-Video dataset \cite{xiang_posecnn_2018} and the Project Aria Digital Twin dataset \cite{pan_aria_2023}.
-These datasets are particularly representative for robotics applications as they capture different aspects of the challenges faced in real-world manipulation tasks.
+We require richly annotated real-world data with complete 3D information.
+For our experiments,we select two datasets that are representative for robotics applications: parts of the YCB-Video dataset \cite{xiang_posecnn_2018} and the Project Aria Digital Twin dataset \cite{pan_aria_2023}.
 The YCB-Video dataset features standardised objects with varying geometric complexity that have become benchmarks in the robotic manipulation community, while the Aria dataset contains everyday household items arranged in naturalistic configurations that robots would encounter in domestic environments.
 Together, they span a spectrum from controlled, well-defined object arrangements to complex, cluttered real-world scenes.
 Both datasets provide ground-truth meshes for all objects, their poses in each camera frame, and additional information such as segmentation masks and camera intrinsics of their respective camera types.
 This rich annotation is crucial for quantitatively evaluating reconstruction accuracy against true object geometry.
-See Figure \ref{fig:joint_reconstruction_examples} for example inputs from both datasets.
+See Fig. \ref{fig:joint_reconstruction_examples} for example inputs from both datasets.
 For both datasets, we manually select objects and frames to ensure coverage of different object types, camera view-points, and object poses.